 But Airbnb isn’t the only way to promote your vacation rental and get bookings.
-Not only are there other listing sites, but software like Lodgify makes it possible for you to create your own direct booking website and sync all your bookings across multiple channels.
+Not only are there other sites like Airbnb, but software platforms like Lodgify make it possible for you to create your own direct booking website and sync all your bookings across multiple channels.

 If you want to take your vacation rental business to the next level (and eliminate booking fees to maximize your profits), a vacation rental management software platform like Lodgify can help.

 Lodgify vs. Airbnb – Key Comparisons

 Comparing Lodgify to Airbnb is a lot like comparing apples to oranges.
 They’re completely different services with different business models.